-Tours are limited to seventy-five people per topic.
+Tours are limited to one hundred fifty people per topic.
 Please plan to arrive ten minutes before your scheduled tour time, as arriving late will result in a shortened tour.
 If you need to reschedule, please inform us as soon as possible.
 Spring is a very busy time for tours, so consider fall and winter tours for ease in scheduling.

 All guided tours must be accompanied by at least one adult chaperone for every ten students.
 Prior to arriving at the museum, please divide into small groups with no more than ten students per group for groups under seventy-five students.
 Groups with over seventy-five students, please divide into small groups with no more than fifteen students per group The number of groups must correspond to the number of Docents listed on your confirmation letter.

 To help facilitate interaction between the Docents and students, we ask that you provide name tags for all students participating in your guided tour.